HicResearch/TREEHOOSE/doc/deployment/Step6-DeployBackupComponent.md

    after files have been created in it.*

 1. Log in to the [AWS Management Console](https://console.aws.amazon.com/) of the TRE account using Admin privileges.
-Navigate to S3 console.
+Navigate to Amazon S3 console.

 1. Click on the S3 bucket that has name similar to `sagemaker-backup-bucket-ACCOUNTNUMBER-eu-west-2`